01 of 13

 A simple dollhouse pond can be set into a landscaped garden or used for a stand-alone vignette.
-Realistic water models in dolls house or other scales are not difficult to make, and this tutorial will provide some easy tips.
+Realistic water models in dollhouse scale or other scales are not difficult to make, and this tutorial will provide some easy tips.

-The pond here was built using E-Z Water from Woodland Scenics.
+The pond in this article was built using E-Z Water from Woodland Scenics.
 E-Z water sets up much faster and is easier for beginners to work with than two-part epoxy resin or casting resin.Continue to 2 of 13 below.

 02 of 13

 To make a miniature pond you will need a foam base, made either from dry floral arrangement foam (sold in blocks at florists and craft stores) or high-density insulation board or insulation foam from the DIY home store.
 The foam is used as a base.